|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 |Pilot F/O Robert M. Gentile, T-060795 (MIA / KIA) Middlesex County, MA

 MIA November 7, 1943 at 1:00pm

 Gentile was officially declared dead the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Air Medal and Purple Heart, posthumously.
+Gentile is memorialized at Manila American Cemetery on the tablets of the missing.

 Missing Air Crew Report 1202 (MACR 1202) created November 8, 1943

 American Battle Monuments Commission (ABMC) - Robert M. Gentile

 FindAGrave - FltOff Robert M Gentile (tablets of the missing photo)

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?